arc6828/routecluster/README.md

 # Route Cluster
-* Cluster your route from your node of orders
+* Cluster your route from nodes of orders

 # Usage
 * Simply use jquery to send post data